asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 ## Ingest orders from Kafka

 Now we can send an order to the `orders` topic and watch it land in the broker too.
-To do this you can open the Redpanda console that was started in the docker compose and should be available at http://localhost:8080/ by default.
+To do this, you can open the Redpanda console that was started in the docker compose and should be available at `http://localhost:8080/` by default.

 Go to the orders topic and publish this: